 In general, choice of table sauce depends on personal taste and possibilities: make the one you like the most or the one for which you happen to have the ingredients handy.
 If you are going to have guests, it often makes sense to prepare more than one (with varying levels of piquancy)—a red one and a green one, for example, or a creamy guacamole and a spicy tomato salsa—to give the guests a choice.

 There are, of course, a few dishes which are traditionally served with one particular table sauce.
-Cochinita Pibil, for example, is usually paired with an onion and habanero sauce, and Tacos al Pastor seem to go naturally with Chile de Arbol sauce.
+Cochinita Pibil, for example, is usually paired with an onion and habanero sauce, and tacos al pastor seems to go naturally with Chile de Arbol sauce.
 Pay attention to table sauce recommendations if they are given in a particular Mexican recipe.

 Mexican Cooking Sauces